How to Protect Your Children from Digital Eye Strain During Remote Learning

 Our experts at NeoVison Eye Center encourage comprehensive eye exams for children at the beginning of every school year.
 In addition to making sure your child’s eyes are healthy during these appointments, we can help you spot any signs of computer eye strain, and provide personalized care to reduce the risks.

-Help Your Children Avoid Digital Eye Strain During Remote Learning
+Avoid Digital Eye Strain And Protect Your Child’s Eyes During Remote Learning with NeoVision in Union City

 For children and adults alike, maintaining the health of your eyes in an increasingly digital world is important.
 At Neovision Eye Center we take pride in offering our Union City patients the highest quality care and want to ensure the ocular health of your child for years to come!